gouravkhunger/jekyll-auto-authors/README.md

 Once you run the build, you'll see the author page for `username2` come inside the `_site/author/username2/` directory.
 If there are a lot of posts by username2, it will generate pagination pages as defined in the `pagination` block of `_config.yml` file.

+## How does it work?

+The `jekyll-paginate-v2` plugin does a great job at paginating tags, categories and collections.
+But it doesn't include support for author pagination and autopages.
+And the project hasn't received much of updates lately, and the existing issues and PRs are stale because of which I decided to make an extension plugin for it.

+This plugin uses the utilty classes and functions from the `jekyll-paginate-v2` plugin to add custom logic for author page generation.

+When you run the site, the plugin will go through the unique authors in the site, generating an initial temporary author page for them.
+Then it loops through the generated authro pages and processes the page for pagination.
+Simultaneously, it also passes the author data from the data file to the page to render the author details.

+Once the pagination pages are generated, they are written to the `_site` folder with the permalink structure you define.

 ## Need some inspiration?

 We are using this plugin to generate the author pages at [Genics Blog](https://genicsblog.com).
 Have a look at our [`_config.yml`](https://github.com/genicsblog/theme-files/blob/main/_config.yml) file to see how it works.

 ## The Author

 I am a 16 years old self-taught software developer from India!
-I am a passionate app developer working on a lot of different kinds of project.
-If you like this project, let me know by supporting me!
+I am a passionate app developer working on a lot of different kind of projects.
+If you like this plugin, let me know by supporting me!

 The easiest no-brainer way would be to :star2: this plugin by pressing the button on the top right of this page, and [follow me](https://github.com/gouravkhunger) on GitHub.
 Or consider [buying me a Ko-fi](https://ko-fi.com/gouravkhunger)!